TeknoVenus/SampleThunderPlugin/COM-RPC.md

 * Wait for WPEProcess to send an announcement message over COM-RPC that it has started

 # Important Note for Out-Of-Process Plugins
-It may not be obvious, but when a plugin runs out of process, the plugin library is actually loaded in two places:
+It may not be obvious, but when a plugin runs out of process, by default the plugin library is actually loaded in two places:

 * Inside WPEFramework daemon
   * Initialize() and Deinitialize() run inside the main daemon